Mooney (radio programme)

 Mooney (successor to Mooney Goes Wild) is an Irish radio programme broadcast on RTÉ Radio 1.
-Presented by Derek Mooney, the programme airs Monday to Friday from 15:00 to 16:30.
+Presented by Derek Mooney, the programme aired Monday to Friday from 15:00 to 16:30.

 Mooney was the 18th most listened-to radio programme in Ireland.
 It was presented by Brenda Donohue or Aonghus McAnally when Derek Mooney was absent.
 Its predecessor programme, Mooney Goes Wild, was known for its coverage of nature and the later programme featured web broadcasts of blue tits nesting and hatching.
 In 2009, Mooneys blue tits nested live online in the gardens of President Mary McAleese.

 History

 Mooney Goes Wild started in 1995 on Saturdays on RTÉ Radio 1.
 It mainly focused on wildlife and nature.
 Jackie and Daw was broadcast on Mooney Goes Wild.
 Mooney Goes Wild on One won the prestigious Prix d'Europe in Berlin in 2000, with the award given for a programme that observed the lives of two nesting jackdaws.

 On 2 October 2006, the programme moved to a weekday slot.

 In early 2009, RTÉ weather presenter Nuala Carey launched a nationwide search to find herself a man on Mooney.
 Reports of her escapades at several dating events accompanied by her friend Ciara were broadcast on the radio programme.

 In 2011, it featured a world record attempt at having the most people dressed up as a leprechaun in the one place.
 People came from Italy, Poland and Romania to participate in the "Largest Gathering of People Dressed as Leprechauns".

 Mooney combined with the RTÉ Concert Orchestra and the RTÉ radio audience to create Mooney Tunes from the Grand Canal Theatre for RTÉ over Christmas 2011, an obvious pun on the similarity between the presenter's name and the word "Looney" as used in Looney Tunes, the Warner Bros. animated cartoon series.
 Jedward put in an appearance at the show.

 Listeners were left stunned on Friday 13 April 2012 when a caller to Mooney was attacked by a swarm of bees live on the national airwaves.
 The caller screamed down the telephone before going silent amid the sound of the buzzing swarm.
 Mooney bee expert Philip McCabe had been giving advice to the listener at the time of the incident.

 In July 2012, Mooney criticised listeners who complained about the show discussing issues to do with the LGBT community.